-What are Septic Tank?
+What is a Septic Tank?
 Working, Components and Features

 A Septic tank is a watertight treatment chamber that is used to treat black water and grey water from cisterns, pour-flush toilets, buildings, etc. Septic tanks are made out of masonry, concrete, fiberglass, plastic, or PVC.